reowst/sdk/README.md

 To use Network Next, games integrate the Network Next SDK with their client and server.

-Our SDK just eplaces the sendto/recvfrom API you already use to send UDP packets.
+Our SDK replaces the sendto/recvfrom API you already use to send UDP packets.

 To get started, visit [BUILDING.md](https://github.com/networknext/sdk/blob/master/BUILDING.md) for a guide for building the SDK on Windows, Mac and Linux.